 One of the simplest ways to improve your restaurant’s online presence is to focus on local consumers.
-Try these simple and fast tips to increase your social media presence – and restaurant traffic – today.
+Try these fast and straightforward tips to increase your social media presence – and restaurant traffic – today.

 1: Target Your Posts Based on Geography

 When it comes to geo-targeting, testing different audiences is a great way to hone in on your optimal crowd.
-We recommend starting with unpaid posts on Facebook and Instagram, as the risk you face is very low.
-Once you have found your optimal geo-targeted audiences, you can use paid campaigns to really drive your sales.
+We recommend starting with unpaid posts on Facebook pages and Instagram accounts, as the risk you face is shallow.
+Once you have found your optimal geo-targeted audiences, you can use paid campaigns to drive your sales.

-A successful way to use social media is to create a social media based promotion where the customer can “like” your restaurant’s page, or mention your post to receive an in-store promotion.
-Not only is this a great incentive for social media users to try your restaurant, but it is also a great way to gauge how effective your social media campaigns are.
-Paired with geo-targeting, this can be a powerful marketing tool to increase restaurant traffic.
+A successful way to use social media is to create a social media-based promotion where the customer can “like” your restaurant’s page, or mention your post to receive an in-store promotion.
+Not only is this an excellent incentive for social media users to try your restaurant, but it is also a great way to gauge how effective your social media campaigns are.
+Paired with geo-targeting, this can be a powerful digital marketing tool to increase restaurant traffic.

-Here’s an example: Post a Facebook status accompanied by a tantalizing picture of your promo item with the phrase “Mention the ‘2 for 20’ deal and receive two steak entrees and an appetizer for only $20.
-This week only.”
+Here’s an example: upload a Facebook post accompanied by a tantalizing picture of your promo item with the phrase “Mention the ‘BrandName 2 for 20 specials’ deal and receive two steak entrees and an appetizer for only $20, this week only.”

 3: Use Hashtags to Create Social Buzz

 Hashtags can provide a whole new level of social media interaction and interest for your business.
-By targeting your posts by popular hashtags, you can reach customers searching for restaurants in your area.
-Start simple by adding location-based hashtags to your posts such as #NYC, #restaurantaustralia, or #downtowndenver.
+By targeting your posts with popular hashtags, you can reach customers searching for restaurants in your area.
+This marketing strategy works by merely by adding location-based hashtags to your posts such as #NYC, #restaurantaustralia, or #downtowndenver.

 Instagram allows users to search by hashtag.
 As a result, you will have access to all users’ images if they include your restaurant in a hashtag.
-In addition, you will begin to notice that regulars who post pictures will bring in friends who have seen their Instagram or Facebook feeds.
+Also, you will begin to notice that regulars who post pictures will bring in friends who have seen their Instagram or Facebook feeds.

 Lavu Pro Tip: As you brainstorm hashtags, turn to your restaurant management system and create a relevant hashtag named after your best-seller.